MolimoWang/EventManagementSystem/01-requirements/UseCase/Administrator/view_venue_usage_history.md

 # Use Case: View Venue Usage History

 ## Description
-- This use case allows the administrator to view the history of venue usage in the system.
+- This use case allows the administrator to view the history of a venue usage in the system.

 ## Actors
 - Administrator